All Episodes

 A packed house, I'll just read you excerpts of this.

-Even the new republic says this is a death knell for our party.
+Even the New Republic says this is a death knell for our party.

-A packed house of a hundred or so viewers huddled around a few plasma screens to watch the address.
+A packed house of 100 or so viewers huddled around a few plasma screens to watch the address, State of the Union address.

 Early on, when Bush invoked September 11th, the audience let out a loud groan and snickered.